aig-hagen/aig_graph_component/README.md

 Also zoom can be enabled.

-> [!NOTE]
-> When zoom is disabled nodes can only be placed inside the view.
+*When zoom is disabled nodes can only be placed inside the view.
->
-> When zoom is enabled the user can change the view resulting in nodes being located outside the view.
-Enabling zoom is usefull editors for potentially big graphs.
+When zoom is enabled the user can change the view resulting in nodes being located outside the view, which can be useful for bigger graphs.*

 ```javascript
 instance.toggleZoom(false)